-Modern Warfare takes Call of Duty back to a contemporary setting, with a present day setting pulling from real world events, sometimes in the wrong way.
+Modern Warfare takes Call of Duty back to a contemporary world, with a present day setting pulling from real world events, sometimes in the wrong way.
 The soft reboot isn’t exactly a reinvention of what it means to be a Call of Duty game, not by a long shot, but it’s refreshing to see the franchise strip back a lot of its more unnecessary layers to focus on what attracted players to the series in the first place.
 It’s why it’ll be even more heartbreaking when Battle Passes and cosmetic microtransactions flood the in-game store in a few weeks.

-The Campaign mode has made a comeback this year, following its noticeable omission from Black Ops 4, and it’s brilliant.
+The Campaign mode has made a comeback this year, following its noticable omission from Black Ops 4, and it’s brilliant.
 Arguably, it’s one of the best of the series.
 The story isn’t breaking new ground, as a shipment of illegal chemical gas has fallen into the wrong hands and our heroes have to figure out what’s going on, but it’s the way the story is told that’s more impressive.

 Missions like Clean House and The Wolf’s Den, which see you and your squad launch a tactical siege on an enemy hideout, offer incredible tension, making for some standout moments.
 Both levels consist of enemy and unknown combatants, so it’s on you to assess the situation as you breach from room to room, staying on your toes to make sure those unknown combatants don’t reach for the gun while your back is turned.